frontenddogma/web-development-glossary/manuscript/p.md

 : A raster graphic file format that supports lossless data compression.
 PNG was developed as an improved, non-patented replacement for Graphics Interchange Format (GIF).
 PNG files use the file extension `png` and are assigned the MIME media type `image/png`.
 PNG was published as informational RFC&nbsp;2083 in 1997, and as an ISO/IEC standard in 2004.&nbsp;[†](#w-png)

 Portal
 : A specially designed website that brings together information from diverse sources, like emails, online forums, and search engines, in a uniform way.
-Usually, each information source gets its dedicated area on the page for displaying information (a portlet); often, the user can configure which ones to display.
+Usually each information source gets its dedicated area on the page for displaying information (a portlet); often, the user can configure which ones to display.
 Variants of portals include mashups and intranet “dashboards” for executives and managers.&nbsp;[†](#w-portal)
 : A mechanism that allows for the rendering and quick navigation of embedded content. ℹ︎&nbsp;[wicg.github.io/portals](https://wicg.github.io/portals/)

 Post mortem